marsdrums/test-tutorial/visual-quality/index.md

 - The amount of incoming radiance from direction $\omega_i$: $L_i(\mathbf{x}, \omega_i)$
 - The cosine of the angle $\theta$ formed by the incoming radiance direction $\omega_i$ and the normal vector of $\mathbf{x}$: $\cos(\theta)$

+So, we have it!
+We have the "magic" formula to exactly compute how to color the pixels on our screens.
+There's just a little problem...computers don't like to perform an infinite number of operations!
+The rendering equation, although elegant and relatively simply, contains an integral, which is an infinite sum of "things".
+If we have to implement such an uncomputable task, we would need infinite time, or infinite memory available.
+But there is still something we can try to do.
+What if we don't look for the exact result of the rendering equation, but rather we approximate it?
+It turned out that instead of computing the light contributions coming from the infinite set of directions, you can perform a sum of the light contributions coming from a finite subset of directions.
+Accepting an aproximated result makes the rendering equation computable; if we take a large enough number of incoming light directions, we can get close the real answer.
+The more directions we evaluate, the closer we get to the true result.

+There's a rendering technique called ***Path Tracing*** which produces an approximate result of the rendering equation by making the number of incoming light directs finite.
+Such a technique is used to synthsize photo-realistic images:

 ![](./images/visual-quality_023.jpg)

+These are two images rendered using a path tracer implemented in Max.
+There isn't a ready-to-go implementation of such a rendering technique, but you can make your own path tracer by writing custom shaders.

+There's still one major problem: finding a good aproximation of the rendering equation requires a lot of time.
+These images were rendered in about three minutes each.
+While it may not seem like a lot, it is if we want to render these complex lighting phenomena in real-time, where we have just a few milliseconds to render a video frame.
+Techniques like path tracing are (partially) out of the way if we want to program a real-time application, but there are different kinds of aproximations of the rendering equation that we can perform in the real-time domain.

+## Ambient occlusion

 # Lighting setup
 # Shadows